lammps/lammps/doc/src/Errors_common.rst

 constants so that the value can be evaluated and may change over the course of a run.
 This is typically done with the syntax *v\_name* for a parameter, where name is the name of the variable.
-On the other hand, immediate variable expansion with the syntax $\ *name* is performed while reading the input and before parsing commands,
+On the other hand, immediate variable expansion with the syntax ${name} is performed while reading the input and before parsing commands,

 .. note::